gamedev4995/Proyecto-Final/UI.md

 <img width="483" alt="Screenshot 2024-12-17 at 9 36 38 PM" src="https://github.com/user-attachments/assets/b7c95048-8c82-4e6e-a553-84b357192de0" />

 _Note:_ with every text enabled, they will all look to be on top of each other but we made sure to code into our script 'PotionEffects' where the appearance of each text is handled according to which potion you take.
-Discussed in [Potions.md](https://github.com/gamedev4995/Proyecto-Final/blob/2c265fdbab1a15f3940a8a94571c55c13a93419f/Potions.md)
+Discussed over at [Potions.md](https://github.com/gamedev4995/Proyecto-Final/blob/2c265fdbab1a15f3940a8a94571c55c13a93419f/Potions.md)

 ---